Two Louisville Police Officers Shot Amid Breonna Taylor Protests

-Two Louisville Metro Police Department Officer was shot Wednesday evening in downtown Louisville amid protests after a Kentucky grand jury did not bring murder charges against any of the officers involved in the shooting death of Breonna Taylor.
+Two Louisville Metro Police Department officers were shot Wednesday evening in downtown Louisville amid protests after a Kentucky grand jury did not bring murder charges against any of the officers involved in the shooting death of Breonna Taylor.

 Huge police presence here at 1st and Broadway in downtown #LouisvilleKy where we have confirmed reports of an @LMPD officer shot @WHAS11 pic.twitter.com/0yAyZHuVMp